What is funded by the grant?

 Do the artist get free or reduced price tickets?

-No. Each grant recipient will receive up to two reserved tickets.
+No. Each grant recipient will receive up to two reserved tickets + one car pass.
 Additional reserved tickets may be allocated at the discretion of the Art Grants Committee (AGC).
 Everyone buys a ticket to attend, including the BOD, Constellation production team, and all volunteers.
 It’s an important ethos of our shared event, and also how we fund so much art!
-If you would like to request a Hardship Ticket for yourself or have essential crew members make a request, please fill out a Hardship Ticket Application.
+If you would like to request Ticket Aid for yourself or have essential crew members make a request, please fill out a Ticket Aid Application.

 Is my name removed from application before being reviewed by Arts Grant Committee (AGC)